RateCity.com.au

 2. LED lighting

-One of the most cost-effective options, consider replacing traditional incandescent bulbs with energy-efficient LED lighting.
-LED bulbs use less energy and last longer.
+Consider replacing traditional incandescent bulbs with energy-efficient LED lighting.
+LED bulbs can be more expensive to buy, however they use less energy and last longer.

 3. Turn off ‘vampire appliances’

 Appliances that are kept on stand-by mode that use power in the background, such as a Playstation 5, are commonly referred to as vampire appliances.
-These appliances could be accounting for around 10% of your power bill.
-While it may seem simplistic, experts suggest that by turning off these appliances at the switch, you could save $100 per annum.
+Turning off these appliances at the switch could save some households tens, if not hundreds of dollars a year.

 4. Seal leaks and gaps